 - Doing It for the Art: Many of his films are passion projects.
 He's turned down or postponed high-profile films to work on smaller ones that he has a personal connection to.
 He's even taken significant budget cuts rather than cave to Executive Meddling.
 He especially doesn't like it when people assume Pacific Rim or Hellboy aren't deeply personal because they're not "serious" fantastical films.People say, you know, "I like your Spanish movies more than I like your English-language movies because they are not as personal", and I go "Fuck, you're wrong!"
 Hellboy is as personal to me as Pan's Labyrinth.
 They're tonally different, and yes, of course you can like one more than the other the other one may seem banal or whatever it is that you don't like.
 But it really is part of the same movie.
 You make one movie.

 - Guillermo del Toro was known to have a life-long fascination with drawing twisted monsters.
 This fascination brought him trouble with his strict Catholic family, with some of his relatives literally throwing vials of holy water at him when they caught his "evil creature" drawings.
-Things eventually got better when his parents chose his high school; they were looking for a Catholic high school, and ended up choosing the liberal Jesuit high school Instituto de Ciencias, whose teachers and authorities didn't have issue with Guillermo scrawling monsters on his notebooks or in the bathroom stalls, and some of his teachers even took notice of the creative genius that lied beneath his depictions of monsters.
-As a result, Guillermo del Toro's teachers encouraged his creativity, and he was left with a life-long desire to freely express his creations before the world.
+Things eventually got better when his parents chose his high school; they were looking for a Catholic high school, and ended up choosing the liberal Jesuit high school Instituto de Ciencias, whose teachers and authorities didn't have issue with Guillermo scrawling monsters on his notebooks or in the bathroom stalls.
+Eventually, his literature teacher took notice of the creative genius that lied beneath his stories and depictions of monsters and he encouraged his creativity, and he was left with a life-long desire to freely express his creations before the world.

 - Executive Meddling: Guillermo often wrestles with this; his second film Mimic was equated to "having a beautiful daughter and watching her arms get cut off".
 The studios have fought with him at other points (for example, they wanted Pan's Labyrinth to take place in Nazi Germany instead of Franco's Spain) but his additional clout has allowed him to be more successful in staying true to his vision nowadays.